About Careers MedBlog Contact us

-Cancer patients living in New Mexico are more likely to have lower five-year survival rate, reports a new study.
+Cancer patients living in New Mexico are more likely to have a significantly lower five-year survival rate for 10 of the 14 most common cancer, reveals a new study.

 The research was presented by third-year medical student Zac Taylor at the annual meeting of the Arizona Osteopathic Medical Association (AOMA).
 It was awarded first place among all poster presentations.